maro7tigre/PySignalDecipher/command_system/docs/core.md

 # Command System Documentation

-This document provides a concise overview of the Command System for creating observable objects and implementing undo/redo functionality in the PySignalDecipher application.
+This document provides a concise overview of the Command System for creating observable objects and implementing undo/redo functionality in PySignalDecipher applications.

 ## Overview